Klement Gottwald: Beginning of political activity

 In 1926, Gottwald became a functionary of the Communist Party of Czechoslovakia (KSČ), and editor of the Communist Press.
 From 1926 to 1929 he worked in Prague, where he aided the Secretariat of the KSČ to form a pro-Moscow opposition against the anti-Moscow leadership then in power.
 From 1928 he was a member of the Comintern.
 Following a Comintern policy initiated by Stalin, he carried out the Bolshevization of the Party.

 In February 1929, at the Fifth Congress of the KSČ, Gottwald was elected party general secretary, alongside Josef Guttmann, Jan Šverma, Rudolf Slánský, Václav Kopecký and Pavel Reiman, together known as the Karlín Boys.

 In the second half of 1930, the Communist Party carried out a number of reforms in accordance and response with the changes in those of the foreign policy of the Soviet Union, namely the introduction of the policy on the formation of a popular front against fascism.
 In September and October 1938, Gottwald was one of the main leaders of the opposition against the adoption of the Munich Agreement.

 Exile to the USSR

+Members of the Executive Committee of the Comintern at the 7th World Congress, 1935.

+Seated (L-R): Georgi Dimitrov, Palmiro Togliatti, Wilhelm Florin, Wang Ming.

+Standing: Otto Kuusinen, Dmitry Manuilsky, Klement Gottwald, Wilhelm Pieck.

 After the banning of the Communist Party, Gottwald emigrated to the Soviet Union in November 1938.
 While there, he opposed the party policy of backing the Molotov–Ribbentrop pact of 1939.
 After the attack on the Soviet Union in June 1941, Soviet leadership saw the front against fascism as a great opportunity to assert themselves in Czechoslovakia, promoting interest in supporting Gottwald after the liberation of Czechoslovakia.
-In 1943, Gottwald agreed with representatives of the Czechoslovak-government-in-exile located in London, along with President Edvard Beneš, to unify domestic and foreign anti-fascist resistance and form the National Front.
+In 1943, Gottwald agreed with representatives of the Czechoslovak government-in-exile located in London, along with President Edvard Beneš, to unify domestic and foreign anti-fascist resistance and form the National Front.
 This proved helpful for Gottwald as it helped secure Communist influence in post-war Czechoslovakia.